dafaqboomduck/nlp-project/model_card.md

 ### **Primary Intended Use**

 This model was specifically developed and fine-tuned for **emotion analysis in video transcripts**.
-Its primary intended use is to accurately classify English text into one of the seven defined emotion categories (Ekman's six basic emotions plus a neutral class) extracted from video or audio data.
+Its primary intended use is to accurately classify English text into one of the seven defined emotion categories (six core emotions plus a neutral class) extracted from video or audio data.

 The model is suitable for general **English text emotion classification**, but its performance is optimized for the conversational and language style found in transcribed speech.